fdm-monster/fdm-monster/docs/ENVIRONMENT_SETUP.md

 ## Required and optional variables
-The following variables are read and used by OctoFarm at startup.
+The following variables are read and used by 3DPF at startup.
 Always restart your server after a change.

 - MONGO (Required) **the connection to mongodb**.
 For example:
-> MONGO=mongodb://127.0.0.1:27017/octofarm
+> MONGO=mongodb://127.0.0.1:27017/3dpf
-- OCTOFARM_PORT (Optional, default=4000) **the port of the local OctoFarm website**.
+- SERVER_PORT (Optional, default=4000) **the port of the local 3DPF website**.
 For example:
 >
-> OCTOFARM_PORT=4000
+> SERVER_PORT=4000
-- OCTOFARM_SITE_TITLE **Custom site title for OctoFarm**
+- SERVER_SITE_TITLE **Custom site title for 3DPF**
-> OCTOFARM_SITE_TITLE=OctoFarm
+> SERVER_SITE_TITLE=3DPF
-- SAFEMODE_ENABLED **Safely start OctoFarm: without any task being run to avoid crashes.**
+- SAFEMODE_ENABLED **Safely start 3DPF: without any task being run to avoid crashes.**
 > SAFEMODE_ENABLED=true
 ## The `.env` file
 A very simple text file with a variable per line.
-The following `.env` is often already enough to make sure OctoFarm works as you like:
+The following `.env` is often already enough to make sure 3DPF works as you like:
 ```
-MONGO=mongodb://127.0.0.1:27017/octofarm
+MONGO=mongodb://127.0.0.1:27017/3dpf
-OCTOFARM_PORT=4000
+SERVER_PORT=4000
 ```

 ## Applying it to your setup
-So, you understand the variables to configure OctoFarm now.
+So, you understand the variables to configure 3DPF now.
 How do I set this up for my environment?
 Read below for your specific scenario.

 ### NodeJS with pm2 (or nodemon)
-Create a `.env` file in the folder you cloned (or downloaded and extracted) OctoFarm with the **required** and/or _optional_ variables!
+Create a `.env` file in the folder you cloned (or downloaded and extracted) 3DPF with the **required** and/or _optional_ variables!
-OctoFarm will automatically create this file for you, and if anything is not working a webpage will help you through the basics.
+3DPF will automatically create this file for you, and if anything is not working a webpage will help you through the basics.

 Feel adventurous?
 Customize the file to your liking, but again ALWAYS make sure the **required** variables are correctly set.

 ### Docker-compose
 With docker-compose you have a great tool to pass environment variables use the `environment` section.
 Be aware of the following notes:
-- the `.env` file for docker-compose is not applied to OctoFarm unless you use the variables in your `environment` section (more on that below)
+- the `.env` file for docker-compose is not applied to 3DPF unless you use the variables in your `environment` section (more on that below)

 Entirely up to you!

 Here is how the environment section in docker would look.
 ```
 services:
-  octofarm:
+  3d-print-farm:
     # ... other sections here

     # environment using colon syntax
     environment:
-      - MONGO: mongodb://127.0.0.1:27017/octofarm
+      - MONGO: mongodb://127.0.0.1:27017/3dpf
-      - OCTOFARM_PORT: 4000
+      - SERVER_PORT: 4000

     # ... alternative (watch for whitespace!!)
     environment:
-      MONGO=mongodb://127.0.0.1:27017/octofarm
+      MONGO=mongodb://127.0.0.1:27017/3dpf
-      OCTOFARM_PORT=4000
+      SERVER_PORT=4000
 ```
 ### Docker
 Please add each environment variable in a file named `.env` in the folder where you run you docker command.